 Overall, the study found that when patients see a primary care provider, their quality of life increased.
 “Among those who reported better primary care, more than 5 percent fewer people reported poor health and 6 percent fewer reported depression than did people experiencing less adequate primary care.”

-The study also found that primary care brings quality healthcare to a broader range of people, and that even 80 percent of the impoverished U.S. population still had regular primary care.
-Thus, primary care is possibly the most accessible form of healthcare.
+The study also found that primary care brings quality healthcare to a broader range of people, and that even 80 percent of the impoverished U.S. population still received regular primary care.

 Common sense tells us that it’s much easier to maintain your health than it is to deal with a serious illness, condition or surgery that may have been prevented.
 Your family medicine provider is invested in seeing that you live the healthiest and longest life possible, and it’s important that you see them regularly.